-An Original Equipment Manufacturer (OEM) part is supplied by the manufacturer of the appliance and matches the original specification of the part.
+Appliance manufacturers supply Original Equipment Manufacturer (OEM) parts as replacements for units that need servicing.
+OEM parts match the original specification of the part.
 However, OEM parts are not always the exact original part.
-While sometimes OEMs may change vendors, the OEM part will match electrical rating, mechanical fit, and operational characteristics exactly.
+While OEMs may sometimes change vendors, the OEM part will match electrical rating, mechanical fit, and operational characteristics exactly.

 With an OEM part, you will get exactly what belongs there.
-It will match the schematic on the unit and will operate exactly as the OEM designed it to.
+An OEM part will match the schematic on the unit and operate exactly as the manufacturer designed it to.
 OEM parts are often easier for the technician to install because they have the same electrical connections and mechanical fit as the original part.

-Universal parts such as Genteq® Evergreen® ECM motors have been engineered to not only be compatible with the applications they are designed for, but to be as close to the original equipment in terms of electrical connections and mechanical fit as possible, to provide ease of installation.
+Universal parts such as Genteq® Evergreen® ECM motors have been engineered to not only be compatible with the applications they are designed for but also provide easy installation.
+Evergreen ECM motors are as close to the original equipment in terms of electrical connections and mechanical fit as possible.

-The pricing for universal HVAC parts can be related to parts for cars.
+In terms of price, think of universal HVAC parts in terms of car parts.
 For example, when you buy a set of brakes for a car, you will likely go to a national parts store to buy a set of universal brakes instead of from the car manufacturer.
 Similarly, universal HVAC parts are often more economical than the OEM part.

 To locate a convenient HVAC universal parts source, click Find a Distributor below.